schuhumi/avr_ObjButtonLib/README.md

     - BUTTON_INIT: Init a button
     - BUTTON_GET: get status of a button (pressed/released)
     - BUTTON_WAIT: wait for a button to be pressed or released with timeout
+    - BUTTON_ACK: let the user acknowledge something with timeout

-There's a example in main.c, which shows the basics.
+There are examples in main.c, which show the basics.